Azure/azure-storage-fuse/README.md

 - Allows multiple nodes to mount the same container for read-only scenarios.
 - Authenicates using storage key credentials, SaS Key, Managed Identity and SPN
 - Allows ADLS Gen2 features
+- When the file cache timeout is set to a higher value and user wants to evict a file forcefully from disk cache, use 'sync' command with the file name on mounted directory.

 ## Installation
 You can install blobfuse from the Linux Software Repository for Microsoft products.
 The process is explained in the [blobfuse installation](https://github.com/Azure/azure-storage-fuse/wiki/1.-Installation) page.
 Alternatively, you can clone this repository, install the dependencies (fuse, libcurl, gcrypt and GnuTLS) and build from source code.
 See details in the [wiki](https://github.com/Azure/azure-storage-fuse/wiki/1.-Installation#build-from-source).